Thomas Coningsby, 1st Earl Coningsby: Family

 Coningsby married Barbara Gorges, daughter of Ferdinando Gorges, of Eye Manor in Herefordshire, who had been a merchant in Barbados, and his wife Meliora Hilliard.
 The marriage licence was applied for to the vicar-general of the Archbishop of Canterbury on 18 February 1674/5, when Coningsby was described as aged about nineteen, and Barbara Gorges was stated to be about eighteen years old.
-Gorges, though he claimed to have made a fortune in Barbados, was generally considered to be a financial schemer who contrived to marry his eldest daughter to Coningsby to secure for himself some of the Coningsby estates.
-Gorges' financial scheming caused ruinous loss to his son-in-law, from which he never recovered and he eventually divorced Barbara Gorges by whom he had four daughters and three sons.
+Gorges, though he claimed to have made a fortune in Barbados, was considered by his son-in-law to be a financial schemer who had contrived to marry off his eldest daughter to him (Coningsby) to secure for himself some of the Coningsby estates.
+Coningsby claimed that Gorges' financial scheming caused him ruinous loss, from which he never recovered.
+Despite the ill-feeling Coningsby felt towards the Gorges family, he and Barbara had four daughters and three sons.
 His grandson by this marriage succeeded to the Irish barony, but died without issue on 18 December 1729.

-His second wife, whom he married in April 1698, was Lady Frances Jones, daughter of Richard Jones, 1st Earl of Ranelagh, by whom he had one son, Richard, who died at Hampton on 2 April 1708 when two years old, choked by a cherrystone; and two daughters, Margaret and Frances.
+Barbara died in November 1697.
+Coningsby's second wife, whom he married in April 1698, was Lady Frances Jones, daughter of Richard Jones, 1st Earl of Ranelagh, by whom he had one son, Richard, who died at Hampton on 2 April 1708 when two years old, choked by a cherrystone; and two daughters, Margaret and Frances.
 The second countess was buried at Hope-under-Dinmore on 23 February 1715, aged 42.

 The grant of his earldom contained a remainder for the eldest daughter of his second marriage.
 Her issue male, John, the only child of this daughter, Margaret Newton, 2nd Countess Coningsby, by her husband Sir Michael Newton, died an infant, the victim of an accidental fall, said to have been caused through the fright of its nurse at seeing an ape, and on the mother's death in 1761 the title became extinct.
 Frances, the younger daughter of Lord Coningsby married Sir Charles Hanbury Williams, a well-known satirical poet, and was buried in the chapel of St. Erasmus, Westminster Abbey, in December 1781.

 Hampton Court Castle passed via the younger daughter Frances to his great-grandson George Capell-Coningsby, 5th Earl of Essex.